-Leverage user action and user session properties for mobile and custom applications
+Leverage user action and user session properties for web applications

 User action properties and user session properties provide a powerful and flexible means of adding information to each user action and user session.
 You can leverage these properties for deeper visibility into all the details of your users' interactions with your application.

 Action and session properties are metadata key-value pairs that are derived from captured data.
-This metadata is "promoted" from SDK-reported values or request attributes.
+This metadata is "promoted" from request attributes, CSS selector attributes, meta tags, and more.
 Action and session properties come in handy when you need to create powerful queries, segmentations, or aggregations on captured metadata.
-You can also use these properties on the User sessions and User sessions query pages.
+You can use action and session properties to create calculated application metrics.
+You can also view these properties on the multidimensional analysis page, the User sessions page, and the User sessions query page.

 Before you can leverage user action and session properties, you need to define these properties in your application settings.
-For details, see Define user action and user session properties for mobile apps or Define user action and user session properties for custom apps.
+For details, see Define user action and user session properties for web applications.

 User session analysis